-A severe form of this phobia is variously called Dental Phobia, Odontophobia, Dentophobia, Dentist Phobia, or Dental Anxiety.
+Other names for this phobia include Dental Phobia, Dentophobia, Dentist Phobia or Dental Anxiety.

 However, it has been suggested that the term “dental phobia” is inappropriate as many people with this condition do not feel their fears to be irrational or unreasonable and can relate directly to a previous painful experience.